 Who Was John F. Kennedy?

-John F. Kennedy, nicknamed "Jack," was the second oldest of a group of nine extraordinary siblings.
-His brothers and sisters include Eunice Kennedy, the founder of the Special Olympics; Robert Kennedy, a U.S. Attorney General; and Ted Kennedy, one of the most powerful senators in American history.
+John, nicknamed "Jack," was the second oldest of a group of nine extraordinary siblings.
+His brothers and sisters include Eunice, the founder of the Special Olympics; Robert, a U.S. Attorney General, and Ted, one of the most powerful senators in American history.
 The Kennedy children remained close-knit and supportive of each other throughout their entire lives.

-Joseph and Rose Kennedy largely spurned the world of Boston socialites into which they had been born to focus instead on their children's education.
-Joe Kennedy in particular obsessed over every detail of his kids' lives, a rarity for a father at that time.
+Joseph and Rose largely spurned the world of Boston socialites into which they had been born to focus instead on their children's education.
+Joe Sr. in particular obsessed over every detail of his kids' lives, a rarity for a father at that time.
 As a family friend noted, "Most fathers in those days simply weren't that interested in what their children did.
 But Joe Kennedy knew what his kids were up to all the time."
 Joe Sr. had great expectations for his children, and he sought to instill in them a fierce competitive fire and the belief that winning was everything.
 He entered his children in swimming and sailing competitions and chided them for finishing in anything but first place.
-John F. Kennedy's sister Eunice later recalled, "I was twenty-four before I knew I didn't have to win something every day."
-Jack Kennedy bought into his father's philosophy that winning was everything.
+John's sister, Eunice, later recalled, "I was twenty-four before I knew I didn't have to win something every day."
+John bought into his father's philosophy that winning was everything.
 "He hates to lose at anything," Eunice said.
 "That's the only thing Jack gets really emotional about — when he loses."

 Despite his father's constant reprimands, young Kennedy was a poor student and a mischievous boy.
 He attended a Catholic boys' boarding school in Connecticut called Canterbury, where he excelled at English and history, the subjects he enjoyed, but nearly flunked Latin, in which he had no interest.
 Despite his poor grades, Kennedy continued on to Choate, an elite Connecticut preparatory school.
 Although he was obviously brilliant — evidenced by the extraordinary thoughtfulness and nuance of his work on the rare occasions when he applied himself — Kennedy remained at best a mediocre student, preferring sports, girls and practical jokes to coursework.